ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-views-faq.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: list, filter, pane, views ms.date: 10/01/2020
+ms.search.keywords: list, filter, pane, views ms.date: 04/01/2021
 ms.author: mikebc

 ---
-# List Views FAQ
+# Nejčastějších dotazy - Seznamy
 This article answers questions that our advanced users often ask about working with list views and saving filters.

-### How do views handle expressions?
+### Jak seznamy zpracovávají výrazy?

 When you save a view that includes filters with expressions (like date ranges, operators, keywords, or filter tokens), only the expression gets saved&mdash;not the resulting values.
 For example, saving a view that filters on the **Created Date** field with the expression `-1W..today` will always find records related to the current date, even when the view is accessed next month.

-### Where are list views saved?
+### Kde jsou uloženy seznamy?

-Similarly to hiding a field or reordering your navigation menu, list views are a part of user personalization and are stored in the database.
+Podobně jako skrytí políčka, nebo přeskládání vašeho navigačníhé menu se jedná o perzonalizaci, který je uložena v databázi.
 Clearing all personalization on a list will also permanently remove your personal views and clear other personalization such as reordering of views.
 For more information, see [Personalize your workspace](ui-personalization-user.md).

 ### <a name="save"></a>Why don't I have a Save icon?